Political history of the United Kingdom (1979–present): Gordon Brown (2007–2010)

 Initially, during the first four months of his premiership, Brown enjoyed a solid lead in the polls.
-His popularity amongst the public may be due to his handling of numerous serious events during his first few weeks as Prime Minister, including two attempted terrorist attacks in London and Glasgow at the end of June.
+His popularity amongst the public may be due to his handling of numerous serious events during his first few weeks as prime minister, including two attempted terrorist attacks in London and Glasgow at the end of June.
 However, between the end of 2007 and September 2008, his popularity had fallen significantly, with two contributing factors believed to be his perceived change of mind over plans to call a snap general election in October 2007, and his handling of the 10p tax rate cut in 2008, which led to allegations of weakness and dithering.
 His unpopularity led eight labour MPs to call for a leadership contest in September 2008, less than 15 months into his premiership.
-The threat of a leadership contest receded due to his perceived strong handling of the global financial crisis in October, but his popularity hit an all-time low, and his position became increasingly under threat after the May 2009 expenses scandal and Labour's poor results in the 2009 Local and European elections.
+The threat of a leadership contest receded due to his perceived strong handling of the 2008 financial crisis in October, but his popularity hit an all-time low, and his position became increasingly under threat following the May 2009 expenses scandal and Labour's poor results in the 2009 Local and European elections.
 Brown's cabinet began to rebel with several key resignations in the run up to local elections in June 2009.

 In January 2010, it was revealed that Britain's economy had resumed growth after a recession which had seen a record six successive quarters of economic detraction.
 However, it was a narrow return to growth, and it came after the other major economies had come out of recession.

 The 2010 general election resulted in a hung parliament – Britain's first for 36 years – with the Conservative Party controlling 306 Seats, the Labour Party 258 Seats and the Liberal Democrats 57 Seats.
 Brown remained as caretaker prime minister while the Liberal Democrats negotiated with Labour and the Conservatives to form a coalition government.
 He announced his intention to resign on 10 May 2010 to help broker a Labour-Liberal Democrat deal.
-However, this became increasingly unlikely, and on 11 May Brown announced his resignation as Prime Minister and as Leader of the Labour Party.
+However, this became increasingly unlikely, and on 11 May Brown announced his resignation as prime minister and as Leader of the Labour Party.
 This paved the way for the Conservatives to return to power after 13 years.